 For example, performing preventive maintenance helps prevent emergency repairs.
 In many cases, emergency repairs involve collateral expenses, such as the high cost for expediting shipping of replacement parts.

 4. INCREASE PRODUCTIVITY

-Preventive maintenance increases productivity by reducing the amount of reactive work and increasing the ability of management to manage work.
+Preventive maintenance increases productivity by reducing the amount of reactive work performed by staff and management.

 Main Types of Preventive Maintenance

 There are different preventive maintenance programs you can use to ensure your equipment operates smoothly for the rest of its useful life.